Xarth-Mai/iFileGo/README.md

 ## 📝 Usage 用法

-1. Place your certificate files in the same directory as the executable, named `server.crt` and `server.key`.
+1. Place your TLS certificate files in the same directory as the executable, named `server.crt` and `server.key`.
+(Optional: If not provided, the program will generate random certificates.)

 2. Run the server: